mikaelkaron/grunt-json-replace/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+0.1.3 - Move replace logic to external module
-0.1.2 - Added support for removing nodes from the result 0.1.1 - Updated version with better documentation 0.1.0 - Initial release
+0.1.2 - Added support for removing nodes from the result
+0.1.1 - Updated version with better documentation
+0.1.0 - Initial release